als244/ml_dataflow/README.md

 ## Benefits

-#### 20% Training Performance Improvement vs. [Nvidia Baseline](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dgxc-benchmarking/resources/llama3-dgxc-benchmarking)
+#### 20% Higher Training Throughput vs. [Nvidia Baseline](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dgxc-benchmarking/resources/llama3-dgxc-benchmarking)
 - Trains Llama3 8B (BF16) with 8k sequence length at ~10,800 vs ~9,000 Tok/s per H100
 - Requires only 1 H100 and 70GB of host memory to achieve such performance.
 #### Train long-sequences or large-models on single device or at home